Symmetry-Protected Topological Phases in a Rydberg Glass

-To identify the topological properties in an amorphous Rydberg lattice, we numerically compute the polarization, the boundary charge and the local density of states in the single-particle case.
-In the many-particle case, we use the ED or MPS to find the ground state and then determine a $\mathbb{Z}_2$ index and the particle density.
-Here we set $a_0=1$ and $d^2/a_0^3$ as the units of length and energy, respectively.
+In a Rydberg atom experiment, either one particle or many particles~\cite{Browaeys2019Science} can be excited by applying a global microwave field that couples the two Rydberg states [see Fig.~\ref{fig1}(d)].
+Motivated by this flexibility, we will study the topological properties in both single-particle and many-particle cases in a Rydberg glass.
+In the following, we set $a_0=1$ and $d^2/a_0^3=1$ as the units of length and energy, respectively.
 Because of the disorder feature, all the quantities are averaged over $200$ or more random configurations in numerical calculations.
+Configuration averaged quantities are denoted by $\overline{\cdots}$.